Arsenal player tested positive for Covid-19 ahead of restart against Man City, forcing three into quarantine | Goal.com

 An error-strewn performance from David Luiz cost them dear at the Etihad Stadium, with the Brazilian defender at fault for the opening goal before then conceding a penalty and being sent off.

-Mikel Arteta had, however, been given plenty of cause for concern before a ball was kicked in anger.
+Mikel Arteta, who tested positive for coronavirus in March, had, however, been given plenty of cause for concern before a ball was kicked in anger.

-In the week building up to a meeting with City, a trio of performers had to sit out three sessions.
+In the week building up to a meeting with City, a trio of performers had to sit out three sessions because one tested positive for coronavirus.

-That is because one was revealed to be carrying the coronavirus infection.

-Said performer was forced to self-isolate for seven days as a result, while it was also determined that he had been in close enough contact with two colleagues that they had to take similar action.
+The unnamed player was instructed to self-isolate for seven days as a result, while it was also determined that he had been in close enough contact with two team-mates that they had to take similar action.

 Government guidelines dictate that anyone coming within two metres of an individual who has tested positive, and spending more than 15 minutes in that vicinity, must enter a period of quarantine.